John Ferraby

 John Ferraby (January 9, 1914 – September 5, 1973) was a British Baháʼí born in Southsea, England, into a liberal Jewish family.
 He was educated at Malvern College and King's College, Cambridge, to which he won a major scholarship.
 He became a Baháʼí in 1941 and was elected as secretary of the National Spiritual Assembly of the Baháʼí community of the UK, which he remained until 1959.

 In October 1957, Ferraby was appointed a Hand of the Cause of God by Shoghi Effendi.
 From 1959 to 1963, he served as one of the nine Custodians at the Baháʼí World Centre in Haifa, Israel.

-After the formation of the Universal House of Justice, Ferraby settled in Cambridge and for a few years served as secretariat for the Hands of the Cause for Europe and traveled extensively to assist European Baháʼí communities.
-He retired from actively serving the Faith due to poor health in his later years before his passing in 1973.
+After the formation of the Universal House of Justice, Ferraby settled in Cambridge and for a few years served in the secretariat for the Hands of the Cause for Europe and traveled extensively to assist European Baháʼí communities.
+He retired from actively serving Baháʼí due to poor health in his later years, and died in 1973.